Use our images

 “Why are you crying?” asked the young man.

-Brushing aside his tears, the old man explained.
+Brushing his tears aside, the old man explained.
 “I had eight daughters,” he said.
 “Every year, a snake with eight heads has come from the Kashi district and eaten one of my daughters.
-Seven have already perished, and now the snake is coming to devour the last.
+Seven have already been eaten, and now the snake is coming to devour the last.
 What am I to do?
 I am too frail to slay the snake myself!”

 Susanoo asked the old parents to give him the girl, and they gladly agreed.
-Tales of ancient Japanese mythology say that Susanoo changed the girl into a comb which he stuck into his hair.
+Tales of ancient Japanese mythology tell us that Susanoo changed the girl into a comb which he stuck into his hair.

 Then he got some rice wine and poured it into eight bowls which he placed on the ground.
 As soon as the terrifying snake appeared, it smelt the scent of the wine and each head made for one of the bowls.
 When the monster was sleepily drunk, Susanoo drew his sword and killed it.

 Freed from this scourge, the old parents were overjoyed and watched in wonder as Susanoo took the comb from his hair and returned their daughter to human form.

 He asked her to become his wife and built her a wonderful palace at Suga.
 They had a son who was born the god O-Kuni-Nushi, the god of medicine connected with sorcery.

 Posted in Ancient History, Historical articles, History, Legend, Myth, Religion on Friday, 18 October 2013